KMCGamer/KMCGamer.github.io/_posts/2018-2-2-discordhelp.md

 Let me first quickly explain how it works just in case you're lost.
 When the `help` command is entered, the bot sends back the first page of the manual, followed by a bunch of buttons that correspond to the other pages.
 By clicking on each number, you can see that page of the manual.
 Clicking the `X` results in the bot deleting the message.
 Neat.

+## The Code

-Lets try and go over how to make it.
-By the way, you can take a look at all of the code in my <a href="https://github.com/KMCGamer/usc_bot" target="_blank">github repository!</a> I will be going over the help command in `commands > help.js`.
+Lets go over how to make it.
+By the way, you can take a look at all of the code in my [github repository!](https://github.com/KMCGamer/usc_bot) I will be going over the help command in `commands > help.js`.
+Click [here](https://github.com/KMCGamer/usc_bot/blob/master/commands/help.js) to be taken there.

 To preface all this, all of my commands have a `module.exports.run` that defines how the commands functions.
 Also, all the commands contain additional information that is exported such as the name, syntax, description, and more.
 Specifically, we will be taking a look at `module.exports.run`, which contains the meat of how this works. **Please note:** I am only going to over displaying all commands, so there will be bits of code that are skipped.

-## The Code

 I first start off by declaring an array that contains my buttons.